docspell/rpi-scripts/README.md

 Login again for final steps, then logout.
 Now it is ready to apply the things from this repo.

 ## Customize

+This will install everything required to run docspell.
+Additionally samba is installed and exposes the following directories:

+- "Incoming" (german: "Eingehend"): the folder that is watched to import files in docspell.
+You can mount/access it from a remote computer and drop files in there to be processed.
+- "Config": the folder containing the docspell configuration file.
+You still must restart the app(s) manually.
+- "Backups": a folder with daily database backups.
+You can copy them to some other place.

 Go to `config/global` and check the settings.
 Every machine must be configured with a name and an IP address.
 When everything looks ok,